nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 However, in this series of CPP build toolchain tutorials, we only concentrate on using the toolchain to compile C/C++ programs.

-Using GNU Make is quite simple.
-When you run the command "make", it looks for a file called "Makefile" in the current directory, it reads the instructions from the makefile and carries out the necessary steps to build your project.

 We first need to install GNU Make.
 If you have Linux OS installed on your PC, try the following shell commands:

 ```